If your writing looks professional, so do you.

 - all single words of the same part of speech (e.g., all nouns, all adjectives, all verbals),

-- all phases of the same structure (e.g., all verbal phrases, all noun phrases, all prepositional phrases),
+- all phrases of the same structure (e.g., all verbal phrases, all noun phrases, all prepositional phrases),

 - all subordinate clauses, or